ikosmidis/cranly/README.md

 ![](README_files/README-unnamed-chunk-9-3.png)

-Well, the usual suspects… Dynamic networks are already in the wishlist
+Well, the usual suspects…

+Check the package vignettes for a more comprehensive tour of the package and for network visualisations on authors with orders of magnitude larger collaboration networks than mine.